your adventure in

 The degree program must include a minimum of 30 credits at the 3000-level or above in professional and technical courses earned at ISU in order to receive a Bachelor of Science in Software Engineering.
 These 30 credits must include SE 4910 Senior Design Project I and Professionalism and SE 4920 Senior Design Project II.
 The Software Engineering degree program requires a grade of C or better for any transfer credit course that is applied to the degree program.

 1. These university requirements will add to the minimum credits of the program unless the university-approved courses are also approved by the department to meet other course requirements within the degree program.
-U.S Diversity and International Perspectives courses may not be taken Pass/Not Pass.
+U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives courses may not be taken Pass/Not Pass.

 2. Choose from approved lists.